RhysRoo/SDRecipie_docs/docs/source/login_page.rst

 Logo Image
 -----------

-There is a logo image on the login page that is directly above the user input fields
+There is a logo image on the login page that is directly above the user input fields.
+This code is a seperate class with all the attributes of the tiled image.

 .. code-block:: dart